Persevering in Marriage Through Difficult Seasons

 You see, there’s a difference.

-Sometimes, in the process of persevering in faith (see #1) the best thing a spouse will do for her relationship is stir up some good trouble.
+Sometimes, in the process of persevering in faith (see #1) the best thing a spouse will do for her relationship is stir up some trouble.

 In this marriage, there is a level of goodwill from both spouses.
+Both spouses (not just one) are empathetic, respectful, honoring and committed to growth and the fruit of confession and repentance is evident.

 An example, early in our marriage, my husband was a poor communicator, and he struggled to help around the house – two things that meant the world to me.